- Search The Registry

 - My Account

 *On this date, we mark the birth of Willa Brown in 1906.
-She was an African American aviator, activist, and educator and the first Black officer in the Civil Air Patrol (CAP).
+She was a Black aviator, activist, and educator.

 From Glasgow, Kentucky, Willa Mae Brown received her Bachelor of Science degree in business from Indiana State Teachers College in 1927.
 After graduating, she taught public school in Gary, Indiana, and Chicago, Illinois, where she developed an interest in aviation.

-Willa Brown retired in 1971 as a schoolteacher, and she died of a stroke in 1992.
+She retired in 1971 as a schoolteacher.
+Willa Brown, the first Black officer in the Civil Air Patrol (CAP) died of a stroke in 1992.

 Black Women in America An Historical Encyclopedia